microsoft/lisa/docs/write_test/write_case.rst

 -  **requirement** defines the requirements in this case.
 If no requirement specified, the test suite’s or the default global requirements will apply.
+-  **timeout** defines when the test case will be ended by timeout.
+The default value is 3600 seconds.
+It applies to test method and before/after test case methods as well.
+The timeout of before/after suite is 3600, which is not changeable.

 Note for a regression test case, which deals with further issues that the fixed bug might cause, the related bugs should be presented.
 It is